• Subset sum problem in Ruby

 .field_with_errors { display: inline; }

-• Set Timezone from Terminal OSX
+• Set timezone from terminal OSX

 I often have to switch between timezones to test our timezone-sensitive application code.
 I was getting annoyed at having to open the settings screen in preferences (which is slow) and found out how to do it from the command line.